 Personal effects located on the deceased were cleaned by Kenyon and returned to the victim’s families at the request of the individual families and the UN representatives.
 Kenyon managed property recovered from the affected UN locations.
-The items were shipped to the Kenyon facility in the United States where they were cleaned, recorded, itemized and cataloged for family viewing and claim.
+The items were shipped to the Kenyon facility in the United States where they were cleaned, recorded, itemised and cataloged for family viewing and claim.
 All unclaimed items were returned to the UN for distribution to the relevant family members.

 Once the victims were identified and the families and the UN had been advised, Kenyon managed the repatriation of the deceased from Haiti to the next of kin at their home location.

-Kenyon activated its Crisis Management Center (CMC) in Houston, Texas, US, to support operations in Port-au-Prince and Santo Domingo.
+Kenyon activated its Crisis Management Centre (CMC) in Houston, Texas, US, to support operations in Port-au-Prince and Santo Domingo.
 The primary roles performed by the CMC included selection and deployment of appropriate Kenyon personnel for the incident response; logistical support with equipment and items not available in Haiti and administration support.

 Kenyon carried out comprehensive safety assessments of each of the sites and ensured that the team members followed health and safety procedures and that each team member wore appropriate personal protective equipment at all times.